riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Let's change our **background** to a dark blueish grey (hex: #465775).

-Select our initial view controller and open up our attributes inspector.
+Select our Inital View Controller and open up our attributes inspector.
 In the **Background** pop up menu select the **Custom** option; this will bring up Apple's colour window.

 Click on the **Colour Sliders** tab and select **RGB Sliders**.
 This will allows us to put our colours in using the hex codes from [Coolers.co](Coolers.co).
 In the **Hex Color** field enter **465775** and press <kbd>enter</kbd>.